Learn About Chain Link Fences in San Jose

 Fast and Affordable Fences in the Bay Area

-When you are in need of new fencing in San Jose, A-1 Fence Inc. can provide you with the products you are looking for.
-We offer a wide selection of chain link fences, including industrial fences, barbed wire fences, vinyl-coated fences, and temporary construction fences.
+When you are in need of new chain link fencing in San Jose, A-1 Fence Inc. can provide you with the products and services you are looking for.
+We offer a wide selection of chain link fences, including industrial fences, barbed wire fences, vinyl-coated fences, ornamental iron fencing, and temporary construction fences.
 We are a locally owned and operated company, and we offer free estimates for all projects.
 Our team has more than four decades of experience working in the fencing industry, and we are proud to be carrying on our company’s tradition of quality service and great products.

 Chain link fences are one of the most popular fencing options, and for good reason—they are inexpensive, easy to install, and highly effective.
 If you are interested in adding a chain link fence to your San Jose home or business, contact A-1 Fence Inc. We offer a variety of different fences, from chain link to ornamental iron.
 We are fully licensed, bonded, and insured, and we are fully equipped to meet all of your fencing needs.

 - Chain link fences are highly versatile; they can be used to create a secure barrier virtually anywhere, from backyard gardens to playgrounds to dog parks.
 They can be constructed at different heights to meet the needs of different properties.

 - Chain link fences are also easy to install, to repair, and to remove; if you need to move your chain link fence, the steel posts can be removed and replaced very quickly.
 This makes them particularly attractive for businesses and industrial sites.
 Chain link fences are transparent, which makes them a favorite choice for homeowners who still want to be able to see through their fence.
 If you want your fence to have more privacy, fence slats can be added to the fabric in order to block off most of the view.